 I know it’s been a while, and you’ve had a hard time lately.
-There’s a certain time every year when you feel the expanse of emptiness in our body a little more.
+There’s a certain time every year when you feel the expanse of emptiness in your body a little more.
 That slow ache.

 I find that even now, at 23, I struggle with pieces of who I am.
 Pieces with beginnings I don’t know and endings I won’t find.
-They float around and catch on memories, scents, laughter.
+They float around and catch on memories, scents, and laughter.
 That’s when I feel the ache the most.
 I’m writing this letter so we don’t feel alone in the emptiness.

 The first time I felt it, I was in grade two.
-I was 6-years-old and eager to please.
+I was 6 years old and eager to please.
 I had recently found out I was adopted, and I thought it was the best thing in the world because no one had told me differently.
 They didn’t have to tell me, though.
 I found out for myself that I was different.

 When my teacher said we were making family trees (the kind you make with your entire arm and hand) something in me shifted.
 She held up an example, pointing out apples and leaves on a tree that depicted your standard, nuclear family.
 My beaming classmates chatted excitedly about their grandparents and parents and if apples could be purple because “Grandma’s favourite colour is purple.”

 I didn’t know how my non-standard, non-nuclear family tree was supposed to look.
 Would I use both arms and have an alien tree?
 I felt uncomfortable and confused, pulled to make choices no one else had to consider, but at six years old, I had no way of explaining the ache.